This is a newsletter about the intersection of capitalism, geopolitics, and artificial intelligence.

 I’m a freelance journalist and the author of a forthcoming book called Obsolete: Power, Profit, and the Race for Machine Superintelligence.

-I’ve covered AI for The Verge, TIME, The Thomson Reuters Foundation, SF Standard, The Nation, The American Prospect, and Jacobin.
-My reporting and commentary on this topic has been shared by leading AI experts, like the three “godfathers” of deep learning Geoffrey Hinton, Yoshua Bengio, and Yann LeCun; noted AI critic Gary Marcus; Life 3.0 author Max Tegmark, and others.
+I’ve written about AI for The New York Times, The Verge, The Guardian US, TIME, The Thomson Reuters Foundation, SF Standard, The Nation, The American Prospect, and Jacobin.
+My reporting and commentary on this topic has been shared by the three “godfathers” of deep learning (Yoshua Bengio, Yann LeCun, and Nobel laureate Geoffrey Hinton), noted AI critic Gary Marcus, Life 3.0 author Max Tegmark, and others.

 Some more about me